raw-packet/raw-packet/README.md

                         /bin/
   --iface_name IFACE_NAME
+                        Set iface name in shellshock payload, default = eth0 --dhcp_mac DHCP_MAC   Set DHCP server MAC address, if not set use your MAC address
+  --dhcp_ip DHCP_IP     Set DHCP server IP address, if not set use your IP
+                        address
-                        Set iface name in shellshock payload, default = eth0 --router ROUTER       Set router IP address, if not set use your ip address --netmask NETMASK     Set network mask, if not set use your netmask --broadcast BROADCAST
+  --router ROUTER       Set router IP address, if not set use your ip address --netmask NETMASK     Set network mask, if not set use your netmask --broadcast BROADCAST